 *To find the songs mentioned above on Spotify, type kerryann baker into the search bar on top.
 The playlist is named Spanish Language Music by Kerryannbaker.
 A similar playlist is included in my blog “Best Date Night Songs in Spanish.”

 Do you listen to music in another language?
 French, Italian, German or even Bollywood music?
 Which songs are your favorite?
+Which music platform do you prefer/subscribe to?
 Please share the titles and bands and how you came to love them!